mmod/nodamysql/README.md

 ##Installation

-Installation can go one of two ways:
+Installation can now only go one way:	(configuration is otherwise a pain)

-1. You are running Windows (32 & 64-bit) or Debian Wheezy or newer (64-bit), and do not wish to build (compile).
-This would be the absolute easiest method to get going.

-2. You are running on Windows or Linux (Architecture Independent) and would like to maximize efficiency/performance and build yourself.
+1. You are running on Windows or Linux (Architecture Independent).
   *  The automated build might initialize on Mac or SunOS, but probably won't work.
+This could be fixed (if it doesn't work) - if you're interested in helping, submit a pull request.
+I don't own a Mac (not unfortunately :P), and do not run SunOS.

 <b>Just a note:</b> Building is not difficult what-so-ever.
-Yes there are typically some pre-requisites but it's really not that bad.
+Yes there may be some pre-requisites but it's really not that bad.
 In the end the best
 compatibility and performance can be reached on your machine (that you will be serving on) by letting all the tools be built by that system.
 Furthermore, any host provider should support common build tools (especially Node hosting providers).
 If you're developing yourself (as opposed to using Ghost for blogging or an application built on nodakwaeri or something), you should already have most of what you need prepared already.